About Our Chapter

 - Methodist Oncology Unit

 - Seton Home

 - Snack Paks 4 Kids

 - The Children’s Hospital of San Antonio

 - Will Smith Zoo School

 Mariposa has formed lasting partnerships with these organizations by providing volunteer support to their mission.
-We continue to strive to fulfill the needs of our community and are open to considering different and new partnership opportunities as long as it falls inline with our philanthropy partnership requirements and chapter abilities.
+We continue to strive to fulfill the needs of our community and are open to considering different and new partnership opportunities.
 If you are interested in having the members of Mariposa support your organization, please reach out to our VP of Philanthropy at email@example.com.

 - President: Lynsey Adame

 - President Elect: Tamara Strauch

 - Vice President Patroness Activities: Sandra Thompson